Multi-objective Optimisation of Digital Circuits based on Cell Mapping in an Industrial EDA Flow: Multi-objective Design Space Exploration

 \subsection{Squeeze Design Space for PPA}

 The design space comprising the 100 seed solutions, in different circuit topologies, is the baseline for the MOEDA to perform optimisation on.
 All 100 seed solutions are loaded into the initial population of the MOEDA flow and optimised generation by generation.
-All test cases are optimised over 100 generations using a population size of 500, i.g., the initial population comprises five copies of each seed circuit.
-The plots in the second and fourth columns of Figure~\ref{fig:MOO_DSE} show the improved solution space, plotting ``Delay vs. Power".
+All test cases are optimised over 100 generations using a population size of 500, i.e. the initial population comprises five copies of each seed circuit.
+The plots in ``MOEDA Flow'' columns of Fig.~\ref{fig:MOO_DSE} show the improved solution space, plotting ``$D_{wc}$ vs. $P_{total}$''.
 The red line shows the Syn-Frontiers from the baseline design space.
 All those seed solutions that have survived until the last generation, although with modified drive strengths, are marked with a red cross.
 The solutions shown as blue crosses are those produced by the MOEDA flow comprising of all individuals of the final generation.

-The results confirm that the MOEDA flow can push the baseline frontier further to extend the design space of all test cases in all three objectives, through different circuit topoloies.
-In the case of circuit C1908, the optimised solutions that form a smooth Pareto frontier, whereas there are some gaps in the optimised design space of C5315 and particularly of C6288.
-The runtime of largest case (C6288.D8) is 26 hours.
+The results confirm that the MOEDA flow can push the baseline frontier further to extend the design space of all test cases in all three objectives, through different circuit topologies.
+For the largest circuit log2, the optimised design space is shown with additional zoom-in views to present the quantified improvements which are still considerable.
+Furthermore, the relative improvement looks marginal from the plots due to the wide axis range, but the total absolute values for saved power and improved delay are significant.

+In the case of circuit C1908, the optimised solutions that form a smooth Pareto frontier, whereas there are some gaps in the optimised design space of C5315, log2 and particularly of C6288.
 The gaps are artefacts from the baseline design space due to limitations of the tool's optimiser and properties of the circuit.
 Although the proposed MOEDA flow could not fully bridge these large gaps, it has been achieved that the optimised design space covers the baseline design space and beyond more uniformly.
-This enables to make better choices for design-specific using as a richer set of solutions is available.
+This makes better choices for design-specific using as a richer set of solutions is available.